(225 ILCS 60/54.5)

 (3) The advance practice nurse provides services the

-collaborating physician generally provides to his or her patients in the normal course of clinical practice, except as set forth in subsection (b-5) of this Section.
+collaborating physician generally provides or may provide in his or her clinical medical practice, except as set forth in subsection (b-5) of this Section.
 With respect to labor and delivery, the collaborating physician must provide delivery services in order to participate with a certified nurse midwife.

 (4) The collaborating physician and advanced

 practice nurse consult at least once a month to provide collaboration and consultation.

 (5) Methods of communication are available with the